menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 Backup and Restore (BIND Only)
 ------------------------------

-The Men&Mice Suite will automatically backup configuration for all BIND DNS servers it manages.
+Micetro will automatically backup configuration for all BIND DNS servers it manages.
 The backup can then be used to restore the DNS server to the backed-up copy of the configuration.
 The backup is fully automatic and there is no configuration needed.

 Automatic backup can be disabled by setting the property ``BackupDNSServers`` value in Men&Mice central preferences to zero: